KARATE BENEFITS FOR KIDS

 Work on Goal-Setting and Self-Improvement.

-Karate has a reward system to encourage the effort and the constancy of the students.
-Belts from different colors are awarded according to the technical level, meaning they are rewarded for their practice and mastery of skills.
+Karate has a reward system to encourage student effort and consistency.
+Belts of different colors are awarded according to technical proficiency, rewarding students for their practice and mastery of skills.
 Focusing on a goal such as achieving a new rank or belt is a great way to learn about goal-setting and motivation.

 Learn Respect and Listening Skills.